projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

    * - :kbd:`--lapic_pt`
      - This option is to create a VM with lapic pass-through.
        With this option, a VM is created with LAPIC_PASSTHROUGH and IOREQ_COMPLETION_POLLING mode.
-This kind of VM is generally for realtime scenarios.
+This kind of VM is generally for hard realtime scenarios.

+       By default, DM will create VM without this option.

+   * - :kbd:`--rtvm`
+     - This option is to create a VM with realtime attribute.
+       With this option, a VM is created with GUEST_FLAG_RT and GUEST_FLAG_IOREQ_COMPLETION_POLLING mode.
+This kind of VM is generally for soft realtime scenarios (without lapic_pt) or hard realtime scenarios (with lapic_pt).
+This kind of VM can't be interfered by SOS during runtime.
+       It can only be poweroff from inside of itself.

        By default, DM will create VM without this option.